-Emily Utter
+Emily Utter writer

 Welcome/Fáilte

-Emily is originally from Hamilton, Ontario but has lived in Aberdeen, Scotland for eleven years.
+Emily is originally from Hamilton, Ontario but has lived in Aberdeen, Scotland for twelve years.
 She completed a Master of Letters in Creative Writing at the University of Aberdeen in 2012 and went on to complete her PhD in 2016.

 She writes short stories, flash fiction, and creative non-fiction.
 Her writing has been featured internationally in publications from Scotland, Canada, Australia, and the United States.

 Her novel-in-progress, THE NIGHT ROOM, was shortlisted for the Women's Prize Trust/Curtis Brown/Audible 'Discoveries Prize' in May 2023.
+She has recently been awarded time-to-write funding from Creative Scotland to finish and revise the novel over the next 12 months.

 Photo courtesy of Chris Henderson